orbcode/orbuculum/README.md

 Orbzmq
 ------
 `orbzmq` is utility that connects to orbuculum over the network and outputs data from various ITM HW and SW channels that it find.
-This output is sent over ZeroMQ PUBLISH socket bound to specified URL.
+This output is sent over (ZeroMQ)[https://zeromq.org/] PUBLISH socket bound to specified URL.
 Each published message is composed of two parts: **topic** and **payload**.
 Topic can be used by consumers to filter incoming messages, payload contains actual message data - for SW channels formatted or raw data and predefined format for HW channels.

 A typical command line would be like:
 > orbzmq -l tcp://localhost:1234 -c 0,text,%c -c 1,raw, -c 2,formatted,"Value: 0x%08X\n" -e AWP,OFS,PC -v 1

-`orbzmq` will create ZeroMQ socket bound to address `tcp://localhost:1234` and publish messages with topics: `text`, `raw`, `formatted`, `hweventAWP`, `hweventOFS` and `hweventPC`.
+`orbzmq` will create a ZeroMQ socket bound to address `tcp://localhost:1234` and publish messages with topics: `text`, `raw`, `formatted`, `hweventAWP`, `hweventOFS` and `hweventPC`.

-Simple client written in Python can receive messsages in following way:
+A simple python client can receive messsages in the following way:
 ```python
 import zmq